Azure Stack deployment prerequisites

-Typically, you deploy the Azure Stack POC with internet connectivity, where you can connect to Microsoft Azure.
-In this case, you must configure an Azure Active Directory (Azure AD) account to deploy the POC.
+Typically, you deploy the development kit with internet connectivity, where you can connect to Microsoft Azure.
+In this case, you must configure an Azure Active Directory (Azure AD) account to deploy the development kit.

 If your environment is not connected to the internet, or you don't want to use Azure AD, you can deploy Azure Stack by using Active Directory Federation Services (AD FS).
-The Azure Stack POC includes its own AD FS and Active Directory Domain Services instances.
+The development kit includes its own AD FS and Active Directory Domain Services instances.
 If you deploy by using this option, you don't have to set up accounts ahead of time.

 If you deploy by using the AD FS option, you must redeploy Azure Stack to switch to Azure AD.